 P264 Wash all exposed external body areas thoroughly after handling.
 P270 Do not eat, drink or smoke when using this product.
-P271 Use only outdoors or in a well-ventilated area.
-P280 Wear protective gloves, protective clothing, eye protection and face protection.
+P280 Wear protective gloves and protective clothing.
 P261 Avoid breathing dust/fumes.
 P272 Contaminated work clothing should not be allowed out of the workplace.